shoganhennessy/shoganhennessy.github.io/_pages/about.md

 - Identifying whether genes associated with education affect labour market outcomes directly or through educational choices, using Mendelian inheritance as a natural experiment
 - Demonstrating that genetic effects on labour outcomes operate primarily through higher education rather than directly - challenging deterministic interpretations and re-instating the role of human capital development
-- Developing new methodological methods to analyse mechanisms behind causal effects in observational studies, acknowledging selection in a causal mediation framework.
+- New methods to analyse mechanisms behind causal effects in any observational studies, acknowledging selection in a general causal mediation framework.

 <p style="text-align:center;">